vipul79321/CP_Codes/miscellanous/maximum-minimum-subarray-sum.md

 ---

-**Problem Description** - Given an array find subarray whose length is in range [L,R] and sum is maximum among all such subarray.
+**Problem Description** - Given an array find subarray whose length is in range [L,R] and average is maximum among all such subarray.

 **Solution Description** -
 * If L <= 1 then simply return maximum element in the array.